From Science & Society, XLI:4, Winter 1977-1978, 448-64. This

 Marxism, but also an incipient conviction, then a mere suspicion, that

-the one mistake a philosophy ought to avoid is to make problematic the
+one mistake a philosopher absolutely ought to avoid is to make problematic the

 the first on its topic.
 (See the editorial note that follows this

 Habermas's Critique of

 Habermas’s assessment of Marxism consists of both a defense and a

 critique.
 According to Habermas, Marx held the key to incorporating the

 German idealistic philosophical tradition into his critique of Hegel’s